Glacial-Studios/SparkDiscord/README.md

-<h1 align="center">🐼 PandaDiscord 🐼</h1>
+<h1 align="center">⚡ SparkDiscord ⚡</h1>

-PandaDiscord is a very simple system which sends Discord WebHook's on certaind event's such as:
+SparkDiscord is a very simple system which sends Discord WebHook's on certaind event's such as:

 - Starting/Stopping Server.